 Add Safety Huddles to Your Daily Schedule

-A safety huddle can be as quick as five minutes with an agenda of no more than two topics.
+A safety huddle can be as quick as five minutes with an agenda of no more than two topics — conducted in person or virtually.
 It can be incorporated as the kickoff to existing meetings (i.e. daily management) without taking over the agenda.
 Safety should be talked about on a daily basis to ensure it is foremost in all associates' minds.

 Where to Find Good Safety Content